How to Build A Writing Habit

 What is a writing habit?

-How to use NaNoWriMo to build a writing habit
+How to build a sustainable writing habit

-Set a daily word count goal
+Set a regular goal

 Setting clear, achievable goals is one of the first steps to building a writing habit.
-NaNoWriMo sets them for you, with pre-defined daily targets and an overarching monthly one.

 Personally, I use a mood-tracking app that lets me track my daily activities (of which writing is one).
 I can also write down any other events happening in my life during this period, so I know if certain moods, activities, or events distract me from my writing goals.

 I’ve learned a lot about myself as a writer through this practice, and it helps me plan with my goals in mind.
 I’ve learned that on certain days, if I’m in a certain mood, then creativity is just not on the cards for me, so I don’t force it.
-Forming a writing habit is a delicate balance between productivity and self-care.
-On days I know I won’t be creative, I do something writing-adjacent to keep up my schedule and save my big creative pushes for days when I know I stand the best chance of being productive.

 Ignore your inner critic

 It’s safe to say that writers are some of the most self-critical people.
 Imposter syndrome is rife, and we tend to question everything we do, and our talents, at every opportunity.
-This is always exacerbated if you’ve taken a break from writing and come back to it after some time – another reason why building a writing habit is so essential.
+This is always exacerbated if you’ve taken a break from writing and come back to it after some time (another reason why building a writing habit is so essential).

 Don’t worry about making mistakes—you’ll always be able to fix them in editing.
 And don’t worry about what other people think—the only opinion that matters is yours!